 Following is an example report that shows a working Starter Kit setup.

-The diagnostics only identifies issues in the configurations of the hardware that may be preventing proper operation of the AWX Amp application.
-If the Starter Kit is not functioning properly despite the diagnostics report showing no issues, refer the log files fetched during the diagnostics to debug.
+The diagnostics only finds issues in the configurations of the hardware that may be preventing proper operation of the AWX Amp application.
+If the Starter Kit is not functioning properly despite the diagnostics report showing no issues, refer to the log files fetched during the diagnostics to debug.
 The details on debugging using the Amp log file are given in the “AWX Amp Application Logs” section of Starter Kit Troubleshooting.

 The “SKUtility Diagnostics Report” section in Starter Kit Troubleshooting describes the steps in the diagnostics in detail and highlights troubleshooting steps for resolving issues detected.